jghelani-hl/docker-demo-hl/README.md

 docker run --rm -it --name demo-node node:latest
 ```

-Ignoring some flags, lets talk about this command:
+Let's talk about this command:

 - `docker run` indicates that we want to run a container
 - `--rm` tells docker that we want to remove the container once it stops running.
 This is useful for when you want to run a container once and then remove it after it stops running.
 More on this later when we talk about utility containers